It’s just not enough to put a video up on YouTube and hope it will rank to the top of search results because it’s so awesome. It won’t.

 It takes giving your video some SEO attention, just like you would with an article or a web page you were trying to rank in Google’s search results.

-Our friend Brian has been quite successful at this over the years.
+You’ve probably heard of Brian Dean.
+He’s been quite successful at showing people how to rank videos in Youtube over the years.
 These are YouTube SEO tips that allowed Brian Dean to rank his videos for hundreds of terms, including the keyword phrase ‘video SEO’.

 NOTE: these are not the SEO tips that everybody else is giving.
 He tried those.
 They didn’t help much.
 These are tips he came up with himself after diligently testing EVERYTHING he could think of to test; different keyword combinations, different video lengths, changing the introductions and tags and much, much more.

 After several months, he figured out some key steps to take that finally began to increase his views, ranking, traffic and subscribers.
 He discovered something that actually worked.
-In fact, he discovered 9 different strategies that work incredibly well and are extremely easy to apply, even for beginners.
+In fact, he discovered 9 different strategies for learning how to rank videos in Youtube.
+They work incredibly well and are extremely easy to apply, even for beginners.